Carpal Tunnel Syndrome

 While there are many possible causes of carpal tunnel syndrome, the vast majority of people with the condition have no known cause (although there may be a congenital predisposition, such that the carpal tunnel is simply narrower in some people than in others).
 Any condition that puts pressure on the median nerve at the wrist can cause the syndrome.
 We do know that excessive repetitive movements of the wrists and hands (such as uninterrupted prolonged typing) can trigger the symptoms of carpal tunnel syndrome.
 Untreated, the symptoms can become chronic, but when detected early, carpal tunnel syndrome can be treated more easily and recovery is possible in a few months.
 Severe carpal tunnel syndrome can also be treated, but recovery may take up to a year or longer and may not be complete.

 What Are the Symptoms of Carpal Tunnel Syndrome?

+Symptoms often include a burning, tingling, or itching numbness in the palm of the hand and thumb, index and middle fingers.
 Usually, people with carpal tunnel syndrome first notice that their fingers "fall asleep" and become numb at night.
 The reason they may experience symptoms at night may be the relaxed flexed position of the hand and wrist while sleeping, or the accumulation of fluid that may put pressure around the joint.
 They often wake up with numbness and tingling in their hands.
 The feeling of burning pain and numbness may generally run up the center of the person's forearm, sometimes as far as the shoulder.
 Carpal tunnel syndrome may be temporary and resolve by itself or become persistent and worsen over time.